maciejpedzich/maciejpedzi.ch/src/content/blog/racemash-my-appwrite-x-hashnode-hackathon-project.md

 ## When are you going to launch it?

 I'm aiming to release RaceMash on June 7.
 I might do it a couple days earlier, but at the same time don't want to do it later than June 14, because that's the hackathon's deadline day.
 At any rate, I should manage to deliver the app on time.

+## Wrapping up

+Thank you so much for reading this post!
+Stay tuned for the next one, where I'll write up my Vue and Appwrite project setup, and maybe even implementing Appwrite third-party authentication.

+Take care!